-- The more open the Valve is the more oxygen flows into the Firebox and the temperature increases in the Cooking Chamber. - The Chimney needs to be open while heating up.
+- The more open they are (either the door or the valve) the more oxygen flows into the Firebox and the temperature increases in the Cooking Chamber. - The Chimney needs to be open while heating up.
 During the rest of the cooking, and in case of certain models to various extent, we can control the temperature by closing the Chimney to create the ideal heat and flow.